Private Cloud 101 for Law Firms

 In a Private Cloud solution, the Private Cloud itself is the server.

 A Private Cloud is a hosted server (or set of hosted servers) that provides the necessary IT platform to host and run your legal software.
-In a Private Cloud solution, you’re effectively leveraging another company’s server, as opposed to buying/managing/maintaining your own.
+In a Private Cloud solution, you’re effectively leveraging another company’s server instead of buying/managing/maintaining your own.

 Specifics vary by solution provider, but generally, a Private Cloud includes:

-In other words, a Private Cloud provides all of the functions that a server does, and delivers the very things that your law firm got a server for in the first place.
+In other words, a Private Cloud provides all of the functions that a server does while delivering the very things that your law firm got a server for in the first place.

 The “Private” in Private Cloud